aanujkhurana/cheer-up-terminal/README.md

    ```
    This will make the `cheerup` command available everywhere and attempt to add it to your shell config so it runs when you open a new terminal.

+   > **Note:** The CLI will also attempt to install `fortune` automatically if it is not found on your system (on supported platforms).
+You may be prompted for your password or permission to install system packages.

 2. **Manual Installation:**
    Clone this repository:
    ```sh